 - Global contexts—showing how learning best takes place in context.

-The programme aims to promising outcomes:
+The programme projects promising outcomes:

 The MYP’s broad and balanced curriculum is described as follows:

 The distinction between subject groups blurs to indicate the interdisciplinary nature of the MYP.
-The subject groups are connected through global contexts and key concepts.
+The subject groups are connected through overlapping global contexts and key concepts.